osyris-project/osyris/README.md

 # Osiris #

-A small python visualization utility for RAMSES data.
-It is not meant to replace large projects such as Pymses, it's purpose is more to plot small 'quick and dirty' diagnostics while a simulation is running.
-It can however also be used to produce publication grade figures.
+A python visualization utility for RAMSES data.
+It's purpose is to plot quick diagnostics while a simulation is running, and also produce publication grade figures.

 ### Installation ###